cape-io/understory/README.md

 There are also promise enabled varients of `_.flow` as `flowP` and `_.forEach` as `forEachP`.

+We call it "understory" because it's close to "underscore" and the understory is the layer of vegetation below the forest canopy.

 ## branch

 Curried function form of a conditional ternary expression